 Image by: HANDOUT / REUTERS A consortium aimed at accelerating the development of electric cars‚ stimulate investor confidence in the sector and meet government’s commitments to reduce emissions‚ was launched in Johannesburg on Monday.
+The Electric Vehicle Industry Association (EVIA)‚ which has been endorsed by the Department of Trade and Industry‚ will serve as a lobby group‚ enabling industry to work effectively with government and researchers to stimulate the sector.
 Two Steve Jobs Schools opened in South Africa.
 6 July 2016 The founder of Steve Jobs Schools (SJS), Dutch market researcher and entrepreneur Maurice de Hond, wants to use the creative philosophies that have made Apple one of the most innovative and successful companies in the world, to revolutionise the traditional method of classroom teaching through embracing technology to give students the freedom to learn at their own pace.

 The data points to a narrowing in South Africa's longstanding current account deficit, which widened to 5 percent of GDP in the first quarter of the year, and has traditionally been a source of vulnerability for the rand.
 Exports rose 14 percent to 104.68 billion rand on a month-on-month basis, while imports were down 6.6 percent to 85.95 billion rand, the South African Revenue Service said in a statement.
 This resulted in a bigger-than-expected trade surplus of 18.73 billion rand ($1.3 billion) for May, compared with a revised 127 million rand shortfall in April.
 Analysts polled by Reuters had expected a trade surplus of 3.1 billion rand.
 South Africans drowning in debt.
 Johannesburg - As South Africans celebrate Freedom Day, more of them have fallen into the debt trap made worse by the increase in the general cost of living, said debt counsellor Wendy Monkley.

 Monkley said for many, debt stood in the way of achieving true freedom.
 “It has been twenty two years since we stood united as a nation at the country’s first non-racial elections, we now stand united again, but this time with one common enemy that enslaves all races and income groups, and prevents us from achieving true freedom.
+This enemy is debt,” said Monkley.
+The latest quarterly reports released by the National Credit Regulator (NCR) showed that South Africans were burdened by personal debt leaving them trapped with nowhere to turn, except acquiring more debt, she said.
+“Statistics show that there are close to twenty four million credit active South Africans.
 South Africa exceeds foreign investment target by R20-billion.
 4 March 2016 South Africa attracted R64.3-billion in foreign direct investment (FDI) between 1 April and 31 December 2015, the first three quarters of the financial year - surpassing its target of R45-billion by almost R20-billion.